poweroutlet2/hereswhy-app/README.md

 This app was made using the T3 stack (including NextJS, TRPC, Typescript, Tailwind, Prisma, Zod) and is hosted on Vercel.
 The backend stack which ingests the data behind the app: Python, sqlAclchemy, Postgres, CircleCI workflows/Github Actions.

 https://threads-app.vercel.app/#

 #Prisma
-The tweet table contains a column "search" which is type tsvector.
+- The tweet table contains a column "search" which is type tsvector.
 This field should not be queried or accessed using the Prisma ORM.
+- When the prisma schema is changed (either manually or by running prisma generate) on VSCode, reload the window for the type checker to view changes